How To Write A Risk Assessment

 Identify the Harm that could occur

-This is a little easier, as it is the knowledge of the Safety Manager that is put to the test here.
-This often identifies to the assessor when the risk assessment has been written by an inexperienced author as pretty much everything ends in a fatality!
+This is a little easier, as it is the knowledge of the Risk Assessor that is put to the test here.
+This often identifies to the person appraising the risk assessment if the risk assessment has been written by an inexperienced author as pretty much everything his high risk and a ends in a fatality!

 Freak accidents do occur but the risk assessment process is designed to address realistic risks.
 Working from a mobile tower scaffold, 5 metres up without handrails could indeed result in a fatality or at best a major injury.
-Working from ladders with the individuals foot height at 1.2 metres, could indeed in some cases result in a fatality, but in the majority of cases it would be a major or minor injury.
+Working from ladders for 15 minutes with the individuals foot height at 750mm, could indeed in some cases result in a fatality, but in the majority of cases it would be a major or minor injury.
 When identifying harm, it is important that it is realistic.